TSawyer87/flakes/README.md

 - Click the top right keys for a cheatsheet that might be out of date

+- I've been using helix as my default editor, if you prefer Nvim, there are configs for that as well.
 - `v`, `vi` = Neovim, I'm pretty happy with the config so far.

 | Nvim Keybind         | Description                                         |